You know how the summer schedule for kids goes right?

 My best tricks for a daily summer schedule for kids.

 First off, we are starting to help the kids stay in their rooms until a certain time each morning.
-If you’re a stay-at-home mom this summer, then nothing robs your morning free-time like the kids poking you in the eye at 5 am.
+If you’re a stay-at-home mom, then nothing robs your morning free-time like the kids poking you in the eye at 5 am.

 We are grabbing one of these toddler alarm clocks for each of our kids this summer.
 Having them practice now is a great way to help them be ready to put this skill into action by the time school is done in late May or June.